 Tips And Tricks on Making Dosa In A Non-Stick Pan

 - Before making a dosa clean the non-stick pan and afterward, apply some oil all over it and heat it to the point where it starts smoking.
-Then remove the pan from the flames for about 10 minutes to allow it to cool down before making the dosa.
+Then remove the pan from the flames for about 10 minutes.
+And allow it to cool down before making the dosa.
 This will prevent the dosa from sticking onto the non-stick pan’s surface.

 - It is best to oil down the surface again before pouring the batter to prevent sticky edges.